mstocco/mariostoc.co/content/traininglog/20230226-challenge2023-17weeksout.md

 ### NOTES
 Time: **120 Mins** &nbsp; Swim: **2800m** &nbsp; Run: **9.4 km**

-_Crystal Pool_ at a time when the lanes change break up the swim [again](javascript:flick('thu');).
+_Crystal Pool_ at a time when the lanes change broke up the swim [again](javascript:flick('thu');).
 This time I was at the 2000m mark of the workout; I may have called it good enough if I was pressed for time.

-Like [Thursday](javascript:flick('thu');), the staff were quick with the ropes and I was back in the water with a reprogrammed watch to get me the balance of the workout... plus a bit more.
+Like [Thursday](javascript:flick('thu');), the staff were quick with the ropes and I was quickly back in the water with a reprogrammed watch for the balance of the workout...
+plus a bit more.

 I am glad that I kept going because I had four of the 250m